Signature, positive Hopf plumbing and the Coxeter transformation: Hopf vs. trefoil plumbing

 \section{Hopf vs. trefoil plumbing}

-It was shown by Giroux and Goodman [G-G] that the fiber surface of any fibred link is obtained from the disc by consecutively plumbing and deplumbing some Hopf bands.
-They include a remark suggesting that for fibred knots, their plumbing and deplumbing operations can be made two by two, such that the intermediate steps are always fibred knots.
-Thus, the fiber surface of any fibred knot would be a plumbing and deplumbing of trefoil and figure eight fibers.
+It was shown by Giroux and Goodman that the fiber surface of any fiberd link is obtained from the disc by consecutively plumbing and deplumbing some Hopf bands~\cite{G-G}.
+They include a remark suggesting that for fiberd knots, their plumbing and deplumbing operations can be made two by two, such that the intermediate steps are always fiberd knots.
+Thus, the fiber surface of any fiberd knot would be a plumbing and deplumbing of trefoil and figure eight fibers.
 We give an example that shows that the deplumbing operation is necessary even in the case where the fiber surface is actually a plumbing of Hopf bands.

-Since a plumbing of two surfaces is quasipositive if and only if the two surfaces are quasipositive [Ru], any plumbing of positive Hopf bands is quasipositive.
+Since a plumbing of two surfaces is quasipositive if and only if the two surfaces are quasipositive~\cite{Ru}, any plumbing of positive Hopf bands is quasipositive.
 Furthermore, the only way of obtaining such a surface as a plumbing of trefoil and figure eight fibers is as a plumbing of positive trefoil fibers.
-In Example~\ref{keintrefoilplumbingbeispiel}, we describe a fibred knot whose fiber surface is a plumbing of four positive Hopf bands but not a plumbing of two positive trefoil fibers. \begin{lem} Plumbing a Hopf band changes the signature by at most one and plumbing a positive trefoil fiber never reduces the signature. \end{lem}
+In Example~\ref{keintrefoilplumbingbeispiel}, we describe a fiberd knot whose fiber surface is a plumbing of four positive Hopf bands but not a plumbing of two positive trefoil fibers. \begin{lem} Plumbing a Hopf band changes the signature by at most one and plumbing a positive trefoil fiber never reduces the signature. \end{lem}

 \begin{proof} Note that by choosing bases correctly, the matrix of the Seifert form before the plumbing is a minor of the matrix of the Seifert form after the plumbing.
 Since plumbing a Hopf band changes the first Betti number by one, the first statement follows.
 Similarly, the second statement follows from the fact that only one of the core curves of the two positive Hopf bands forming the positive trefoil fiber touches the surface the positive trefoil fiber is plumbed onto. \end{proof}